flightphp/docs/content/v3/en/awesome-plugins/awesome_plugins.md

 Flight can be made even cooler with AI-powered plugins.

 - [Flight MCP](/awesome-plugins/mcp) - A plugin for integrating MCP (Model Control Protocol) with Flight, enabling seamless AI-powered functionality.
 Mostly focused on the documentation pages, it helps keep token costs down with providing the most up to date information about your Flight projects.
+- [stribus/mcp-flightphp-server-skeleton](https://github.com/stribus/mcp-flightphp-server-skeleton) - A FlightPHP MCP server skeleton with HTTP and stdio, plus auto-discovery of tools, prompts, and resources.

 ## API Documentation